Introduction -contractor limited company tax (UK)

 UK contractor taxation -filing dates

 Furthermore, when you have your own company, one of the main responsibilities is filing annual company accounts.
 A good accountant will take care of this and any tax requirements for contractors.
-They will also look after the filing of official documents and let you know when to make a payment for a limited company tax liability.
+They’ll also look after the filing of official documents and let you know when to make a payment for a limited company tax liability.

 Limited company tax explained and the types of contractor taxation

 The first type of UK limited company tax when you’re paying taxes as an independent contractor is Corporation Tax.
 Limited companies pay Corporation Tax for each accounting period that they prepare accounts for.
 This is payable by every company that makes a profit every 12 months.
 Therefore, when we consider ltd company taxes explained, CT is the main tax within your business taxes.